cullenmccutcheon/cullenmccutcheon/README.md

 ## Topics I Enjoy Discussing

+- how AI changed my perspective and my life.
-- The endless oppportunities to learn within the field
+- The endless oppportunities to learn within the field.
-- Building effective and goal oriented dashboards in Tableau
+- How people streamline their process.
-- My journey from athletics and creativity to data analytics
+- My journey from athletics and creativity to data analytics.
-- The importants of defining narrative and building context and how AI streamlines the process
-- The power of analytics to reveal otherwise incomprehensible amounts of information
+- The power of analytics tools to reveal context and narrative from otherwise incomprehensible amounts of information
-- Advice from experts within the field on everything listed above
+- Advice from experts within the field on almost everything listed above.

 ---

 ## Personal Note

-When I’m not working with data, you’ll find me coaching freestyle skiing—helping young athletes define and push their limits.
+I decided to try coaching last year for the first time.
+It was probably the most rewarding job Ive ever had, not just cause I do it in my free-time, because freestyle skiing was a defining experience and I wanted to pass it on.
+Triple Ten has been a similar experience.
+I pondered it for months, wondering whether I could actually learn all of the things I was taught in such a short time.
+Having been away from education for several years, I was surprised to find that I enjoyed it.
+Because I enjoyed doing it I picked it up quickly.
+In a way, building narratives from data was a strangely familiar feeling.
+It's kind of like writing a song, just on a much larger scale.

 ---